 Allergy and Infectious Diseases

-Work in the area of Allergy and Infectious Diseases includes the basic biology of infective organisms, with a recent focus on Helicobacter pylori, with pharmaceutical applications.
+Our work includes the basic biology of infective organisms, with a recent focus on Helicobacter pylori, with pharmaceutical applications.

 Projects funded by the EPSRC Centre for Doctoral Training in Advanced and Targeted Therapeutics have focused in this area to exploit molecules used by Helicobacter pylori as potential new generations of drug delivery vehicles with increased gastric retention times.
 This work also enables new strategies to improve antibiotic therapy of Helicobacter infection, which is becoming more difficult to treat due to antimicrobial resistance.
 Researchers within the Division of Molecular Therapeutics and Formulation were the first to elucidate the three-dimensional structure of BabA, a key adhesin used by Helicobacter pylori to attach to the gastric epithelium (Science Advances 2015: Vol. 1, no. 7, e1500315).